larammerce/docs/8.x/theme-development/custom-queries.md

 For a description in a nutshell, it is important to mention that each of the 'CustomQueries' are persisted in a table named `product_queries`.
 The table consists of the fields described below:

+The source code below can be seen in the `app/models/productQuery.php` file.

 ##### SOURCE

 ```php